You’ll Find Out that Death Is Actually a Beginning

 All of us will someday cross the border to what Shakespeare called “the undiscovered country.”
 Find out that death isn’t the end.

 Most ancient civilizations believed in an afterlife.
 They even built entire societies around this belief.
 It was common in ancient times to perform elaborate rituals to ensure their deceased relative is comfortable the afterlife existence.

-In modern times of rational and scientific thinking, some believe that believing in an afterlife is the product of wishful thinking to alleviate the fear of death.
+In modern times of rational and scientific thinking, some claim that believing in an afterlife is only the product of wishful thinking to alleviate the fear of death.

 The Wheel of Beginning and Never Ending

 Life has been evolving into a higher state of being for since time immemorial.
 Everything around us, including galaxies and the Universe itself, is in the process of evolving into a higher state of existence.

 Before there can be a beginning, there has to be a predetermined end.
 Beginnings and endings are forged together because opposites need each other to exist.
 Light relies on darkness because without darkness light could not exist.
 Everything ends, but it is also true that each end must lead to a new beginning.
 Indeed science has confirmed this actuality by confirming that everything comes to an end but then transforms into something else in an eternal cycle.